MileHacker Logo

 • Translation: Google Translate (offline Japanese) and DeepL.

-• Messaging: LINE (widely used in Japan).
+• Messaging: LINE (prevalent in Japan).

 • Backup: Consider cloud storage or an External hard drive for photos and documents.
 Consider VPN services like NordVPN or ExpressVPN.